 Sure, your company may have very specific needs that may require a specialized approach.

-But most companies need an all-in-one employee mobile app.
+But most companies need an all-in-one employee app.
 The main reason is that it stops app overload for employees.
 No one wants to move between different apps and worry that they’ve missed an important update.

 You want your chosen employee app to take on different hats all at once: employee directory app, review app, and checklist app.
 That way, managers can keep track of tasks and send surveys to their team asking for feedback.
 And, employees can access HR processes and documents on their phones whenever they need to.